 For now, smoking marijuana for any reason is strictly prohibited.
 Lawmakers fear that the push to permit smoking medical marijuana is a back-door attempt to allow recreational use; however, others believe that banning smoking medical marijuana will only serve to encourage efforts to legalize recreational use.

 Marijuana Crimes Defense Attorney in West Palm Beach

 If you face charges for marijuana offenses in West Palm Beach, turn to attorney Brian Gabriel for help.
-From minor charges like simple drug possession to federal drug trafficking, Brian Gabriel can guide you through this uncertain time and employ his expertise in criminal defense to seek the best possible outcome.
-The Law Office of Gabriel & Gabriel has stood up for people facing criminal charges in Florida for over 25 years.
+From minor charges like simple drug possession to federal drug trafficking, Brian Gabriel can guide you through this uncertain time and employ his experience in criminal defense to seek the best possible outcome.
+The Law Office of Gabriel & Gabriel has stood up for people facing criminal charges in Florida for over 30 years.
 Call 561-622-5575 for a free consultation.